Minimizing Human Assistance: Augmenting a Single Demonstration for Deep Reinforcement Learning: EXPERIMENTAL EVALUATION

 \subsection{Simulation Environment}

 The RL model was evaluated on three Panda-Gym tasks created by Gallouedec et al.: push, pick-and-place, and stack, as shown in Fig. \ref{fig:gym_env} \cite{gallouedec2021}.
 The panda-gym tasks, which run on the PyBullet physics engine, feature a 7-degree-of-freedom Franka Emika Panda robot arm which is used to manipulate a 4 cm cube block.
 During the RL experiments, the orientation of the gripper is locked, making the end effector a 4-degree-of-freedom system (position and gripper width).
 A sparse reward was used during training, returning a reward of $-1$ when the task is not complete and $0$ when the task is complete.
-Task completion is determined by taking the distance from the current cube location to the goal cube location, and checking if that distance is less than the cutoff distance (5 cm in the push and pick-and-place tasks and 4 cm for both cubes in the stack task).
+Task completion is determined by taking the distance from the current cube location (opaque cube in Fig. \ref{fig:gym_env}) to the goal cube location (transparent cube in Fig. \ref{fig:gym_env}), and checking if that distance is less than the cutoff distance (5 cm in the push and pick-and-place tasks and 4 cm for both cubes in the stack task).
 Two modifications were made to Gallouedec et al.'s Panda-Gym tasks.
-In the push task, the fingers were unlocked so that they could be used to manipulate the block, and in the stack task, the completion requirement was changed to the previously described distance thresholding criteria for both blocks to remove the possibility of false positive rewards.
+In the push task, the fingers were unlocked so that they could be used to manipulate the block, and in the stack task, the completion criteria was changed from both cubes having less than 5cm of error to both cubes having less than 4cm of error to remove the possibility of false positive rewards.
 To evaluate our method's performance, all experiments were conducted across five or more random seeds.

 From the Panda-Gym simulation, the DRL agent observes the following information: the end effector position and velocity, the gripper width, and the block(s) position, rotation, and velocity (both translational and rotational).
 Given this state information and the goal, the DDPG agent selects an action (the output of the actor network).
 This action has 4 parameters, the x,y,z displacement to apply to the end effector and the displacement to apply to the width between the gripper fingers.
+When training the DDPG agent, each epoch included 1280 simulations (50 time-steps each for push and pick-and-place, and 100 time-steps for stack) and 3200 network updates (batch size of 256).